DimaSheiko/apep-docs/docs/framework/conditions/player.md

 UNIT:UnitLastCastSucceed("Counterspell")
 ```

-***
+---

 > ## lastcast.count

 -   This condition checks if the provided spell was the last spell cast by the player,
     and returns the number of times that spell was cast consecutively.

 #### Parameters

 -   `SPELL`: The spell identifier or name to check.

 #### Returns `NUMBER`

 -   The number of consecutive casts of the provided spell, or `0` if not applicable.

-#### *Examples:*
+#### _Examples:_

 ```lua
 -- DSL Mode
 {ACTION, "lastcast(Rejuvenation).count"},